rmoncada21/Software_codeHub/C_merge/Ejercicios/Structs/Enunciados_structs.md

 ![alt text](img/fifo_simple2.png) -->

 # 8. Create a structure named Complex to represent a complex number with real and imaginary parts.
 Write a C program to add and multiply two complex numbers.

+# 9. Design a structure named "Car" to store details like car ID, model, and rental rate per day.
+Write a C program to input data for three cars, calculate the total rental cost for a specified number of days, and display the results.